woelkli/aws-autosnap/README.md

 ### Results
-When this script creates a snapshot, it will tag the snapshot with 'snapshot\_type:autosnap' (along with some other useful tags).
+When this script creates a snapshot, it will tag the snapshot with `snapshot_type:autosnap` (or whatever `tag_name` is set to in `config.py`), along with some other useful tags.
 Later, when it is creating the list of snapshots to delete, it will only consider snapshots for a given volume if that tag is present.
 This allows you to make your own snapshots without having to worry about autosnap deleting them later (just make sure you don't tag it with 'snapshot_type:autosnap').